Shopify/web-configs/Best practices/Testing.md

 ### Tests should work and be useful in isolation

-The suite, test name, and test contents should read like a paragraph that tell future readers the following:
+The suite, test name, and test contents should read like a paragraph that tells future readers the following:

 * What construct is being tested
 * What behaviour of the construct is being tested
 * How is that behaviour initiated by a consumer
 * What is the expected result of the behaviour

-It is often useful to organize your suites using the "unit of work - scenario/context - expected behaviour" pattern, as this typically provides all the information your test needs to be understandable on its own:
+It is often useful to organize your suites using the "unit of work - scenario/context - expected behaviour" pattern, as this provides all the information your test needs to be understandable on its own:

 ```js
 // Example using Jest: